Get in touch: margot@thewellmindedplate.com

 I believe nutrition care should support the whole person, not just symptoms, numbers, or behaviors.

-Eating habits are shaped by mental health, stress, energy, and real-life circumstances.
+Eating patterns are shaped by mental health, stress, energy, medications, and real-life circumstances.
 Not just knowledge or motivation.

 That means: